exponea/exponea-android-sdk/Documentation/firebase.md

 >
 > SDK versions 4.6.0 and higher use event-based token tracking to support multiple mobile applications per project.
 Learn more about [Token tracking via notification_state event](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#token-tracking-via-notification_state-event).

 A push token is typically generated at the first application start, but it has its own lifecycle.
 Your `FirebaseMessagingService` implementation is triggered only if a token is created or its value has changed.
-Please validate your expectations against the defined [token update triggers](https://firebase.google.com/docs/cloud-messaging/android/client#sample-register)
+Please validate your expectations against the defined [token update triggers](https://firebase.google.com/docs/cloud-messaging/android/client#sample-register).

 > ❗️
 >
 > As of Android 13 (API level 33), a runtime notification permission must be registered in your `AndroidManifest.xml` and must also be granted by the user for your application to be able to show push notifications.
 The SDK takes care of registering the permission.
 However, your app must ask for notification permission from the user by invoking `Exponea.requestPushAuthorization(context)`.
 Refer to [Request notification permission](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#request-notification-permission) for details.
->
-> If your marketing flow strictly requires normal push notifications usage, configure the SDK to track only authorized push tokens by setting [Configuration for Android SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-configuration) requirePushAuthorization to `true`.
-Refer to [Require notification permission](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#require-notification-permission) for details.

 > ❗️
 >
-> If you are integrating a new Firebase project in an existing project, or if you are changing Firebase project completely, you may face an issue that your 'FirebaseMessagingService' is not called automatically.
+> If you are integrating a new Firebase project in an existing project, or if you are changing Firebase project completely, you can face an issue that your `FirebaseMessagingService` isn't called automatically.
 >
 > To retrieve a fresh FCM token, consider requesting a token manually as soon as possible after Firebase initialization:
 >